The following information and candle usage will enable you to maximize your candle enjoyment.

 **We've trimmed your wick to the correct length for your first burn**

-· Always Trim the wick to 1/8” each time before burning.
+· Always remove the burnt part before each burning.

 · Avoid placing candles around drafts, vents, or air currents.